Are you traveling to China for the first time?

 Rarely do the selfie-stick wielding masses wander far from the tour bus, their group or the main path.

-Walk a few minutes away from the madness in any direction, and often the crowds all but disappear.
+I found that if you walk a few minutes away from the madness in any direction, the crowds all but disappear.

-Of course, depending on the site, this doesn’t always work.
+Of course, depending on the tourist attraction in China, this doesn’t always work.
 But you’d be surprised how often it does!

 Chinese train stations can be crazy!